achtnullzwei/Doorman/docs/en/guide/firmware/installation.md

 ```

 ### ESPHome CLI
-If you choose this option, you likely know what you're doing — just run the following telegram with your YAML configuration file.
+If you choose this option, you likely know what you're doing — just run the following command with your YAML configuration file.

 If you prefer using the MQTT-only firmware, simply apply the provided MQTT example YAML tailored for your board below.